csc690-sp19/csc690-FinalProject/README.md

 # csc690-FinalProject

-* TravalApp is an application for iOS.
+* TravelGo! is an iOS application for looking up recomended spots in a city or country.
-* It gives user recommended top travel spots in town.
 * This app is using the [FourSqaure API](https://developer.foursquare.com).

 ## Team Members